-A numerous of literature exists on the study trends, impact and determinants of FDI.
-Most of these studies have identified as the determinants of FDI is availability of natural resource, labour quality, inflation of the country, domestic economic environment, market size, quality of infrastructure, labor cost, economic openness, return on capital, political stability, etc. There are many instances of conflicting findings regarding the direction of influence of the determinants of FDI (Chakrabarti 2001).
+Numerous literature exist relating to the study trends, impact and determinants of FDI.
+Most of these studies have identified as the determinants of FDI r, like availability of natural resource, labour quality, inflation of the country, domestic economic environment, market size, quality of infrastructure, labor cost, economic openness, return on capital, political stability, etc. There are many instances of conflicting findings regarding the direction of influence of the determinants of FDI (Chakrabarti 2001).
 Notwithstanding these differences, the FDI literature has continued to grow and capture the fascination of applied development economists and policy makers.